ethanimproving/Family-Ideas/Travel/Non-rev Travel.md

 ![](https://i.imgur.com/FTbffW3.png)
 You can reach Aries Dispatch 24/7 at **972-499-7787**.

-Alternatively, you can use TheParkingSpot app, make an account, and use the AA corporate code (Amer0137).
+Alternatively, you can use TheParkingSpot app, make an account, and use the AA corporate code.
 This will allow you to park there for roughly $4 a night.
 Preferably choose the parking in the North Parking Lot as it is closer to the AA terminals.
 They also allow you to change/cancel your parking reservation up to an hour before for free.

 # Travel Guide